drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/09.promotions/docs.md

 Introduction
 ------------

 The competitive nature of the current retail market has driven store owners to search for methods and strategies to stand out from the competition and to drive sales.
 Creating promotions has been the strategy that has proven most effective for achieving those two goals.
-Commerce Promotions in Commerce 2.x provides the site administrator with the tools necessary to turn their innovative promotion ideas into reality.
+Commerce Promotions provides the site administrator with the tools necessary to turn their innovative promotion ideas into reality.
 How exactly does Commerce Promotions achieve this you ask?
-Commerce Promotions works with [Commerce Orders] (../07.orders) which has the ability to apply price adjustments to orders during the [order refresh process] (../07.orders/01.order-refresh-and-process).
+Commerce Promotions work with [Commerce Orders] (../07.orders) which has the ability to apply price adjustments to orders during the [order refresh process] (../07.orders/01.order-refresh-and-process).
 It is during the order refresh process that Commerce Promotions is able to add a price adjustment for the promotion in question to the given order.
 Let's dive into the code and see how exactly this is achieved.

 -----------------
 Promotion Entity
 -----------------
 The `commerce_promotion` entity makes the storage and handling of the data related to the Commerce Promotion possible.
 It has base fields that enable one to confirm whether or not a given promotion can be applied to a particular order.
 Below is a list of `commerce_promotion`'s base fields along with a brief description of each one.
 An example of how one might go about creating a custom Commerce Promotion is also given.